 The WaveStar User Proxy Table Creation Utility is an application that helps you build instrument proxy files interactively.
 Instrument proxy files consist of simple commands and queries that the utility uses to program those instruments for which instrument proxies are not available.
-You can use this utility with WaveStar Software for Oscilloscopes and with WaveStar Software for Meters.
+You can use this utility with WaveStar Software for Oscilloscopes.